Smoothies are the best way to get many different nutrients packed into one meal or snack. They taste delicious, too!

 For that reason, after much deliberation and research, I recently upgraded to a VitaMix 750 professional series blender.
 Note: I don't think you need to make this investment unless you plan to make smoothies often, and you're wanting to go beyond the basics.

-Smoothie Ingredients to Stock Up on at Home
+List of Smoothie Ingredients to Stock at Home:

-Here is a comprehensive list of the ingredients I like to keep on hand for making smoothies.
+Here is a list of the best smoothie ingredients I like to keep on hand:

 Best fruits for smoothies: